When evaluating information, it's very important to be able to separate fact from opinion.

 The words subjective and objective only differ by a few letters, but they are not close in meaning.

 The terms can both be used to describe information, but that is where their similarity ends.

 - objective - When a person is being objective, that individual is considering a situation or basing decisions solely on verifiable facts.

-To get a better idea of using subjective vs. objective appropriately, review a few sentence examples that use the terms correctly.
+To get a better idea of subjective vs. objective, review a few sentence examples that use the terms correctly.

 - It's easier for teachers to grade objective multiple-choice and true/false questions than to score subjective essay questions.

 - It is very difficult to avoid letting subjective factors like effort and sincerity influence student grades in public speaking class.

 - Taste is very subjective, so the fact that I like onions doesn't mean that you will also like them.